enonic/enonic/xp/7.0/enonic-cli.md

 * As a user, I want to be able to manage my installations, homes and projects from a single command

+## Use cases
+* First time user create and deploy locally new app
+  * enonic-cli project new //Creates a directory, Cd, Init-app
+  * enonic-cli project deploy //Check if XP and home (downloads if missing and start), Gradle deploy
+* Deploying an app to different homes
+* Switching between homes and projects
+* Testing a project for a new version of enonic xp
+* OPT: Run a cluster locally
+* Run multiple instances of Enonic XP
+* Install app from market

 ## Example of use
 * Install Enonic CLI
   * brew install enonic-cli